-MATH 255 - ORDINARY DIFFERENTIAL EQUATIONS.
-Elective.
-Ordinary differential equations of first and second order: exact solutions and numerical methods, use of mathematical software.
-Systems of differential equations.
-Laplace transforms if time permits.
-Applications in physics, chemistry, biology.
-Pre-requisite: Calculus III.
+MATH 255 ORDINARY DIFFERENTIAL EQUATIONS - Elective

+This course focuses on ordinary differential equations of first and second order: exact solutions and numerical methods, use of mathematical software, systems of differential equations, Laplace transforms, if time permits.

+Applications in physics, chemistry, biology (3 credits).

+Prerequisite: Calculus III

-MATH 261 - SYMBOLIC COMPUTING.
-Elective.
-Concepts and practical use of a Computer Algebra System such as Maple: Data types and control structures.
-Two- and three dimensional plotting.
-Symbolic computing of solutions to selected problems in algebra and analysis.
-Contrasting exact and numerical solutions.
+MATH 261 SYMBOLIC COMPUTING - Elective

+This course focuses on concepts and practical use of a computer algebra system such as Maple: Data types and control structures.
+The course also features two- and three-dimensional plotting, symbolic computing of solutions to selected problems in algebra and analysis, and contrasting exact and numerical solutions (3 credits).

-MATH 262 - NUMERICAL COMPUTING.
-Elective.
-Programming constructs and data structures for a programming language suitable for compute intensive applications, such as C++.
-Development, implementation, and debugging of algorithms for selected computational problems on workstations and clusters.
-Pre-requisite: Computing I or permission of the Department chairperson.
+MATH 262 NUMERICAL COMPUTING - Elective

+This course focuses on programming constructs and data structures for a programming language suitable for compute intensive applications, such as C++.
+Development, implementation, and debugging of algorithms for selected computational problems on workstations and clusters (3 credits).

+Pre-requisite: Computing or permission of the Department chairperson

-MATH 263 - COMPUTING I. Intro to basic computer programming: control structures, data types, data structures, formatting, input/output control, debugging, documenting applied to simple algorithms.
-Implementing algorithms in various software systems such as Basic, Visual Basic, Maple, Matlab, Mathematica.
+MATH 263 COMPUTING I

+This course focuses on introductory to basic computer programming: control structures, data types, data structures, formatting, input/output control, debugging, documenting applied to simple algorithms.
+Implementing algorithms in various software systems such as Basic, Visual Basic, Maple, Matlab, Mathematica (3 credits).

-MATH 311 - PROBABILITY DISTRIBUTIONS & STATISTICAL INFERENCE.
-Random variables.
-Discrete and Continuous Probability Distributions (Binomial, Poisson, Normal, T).
-Statistical moments, point estimation, interval estimation.
-Hypothesis Testing.
-Optionally, Analysis of Variance and Covariance, Simulation, Introduction to Experimental Design.
-Prerequisite: Calculus I.
+MATH 311 PROBABILITY DISTRIBUTIONS & STATISTICAL INFERENCE

+This course centers around random variables, discrete and continuous probability distributions (Binomial, Poisson, Normal, T), statistical moments, point estimation, interval estimation, hypothesis testing, optionally, analysis of variance and covariance, simulation, and the introduction to experimental design (3 credits).

+Prerequisite: Calculus I

-MATH 321 -INTRODUCTION TO HIGHER GEOMETRY.
-Euclidean, Non-Euclidean, Axiomatic Geometry.
-Formal Proofs.
-Optionally, analytic geometry of conic sections.
-Projective Geometry.
-Pre-requisite: Calculus III.
+MATH 321 INTRODUCTION TO HIGHER GEOMETRY

+This course focuses on Euclidean, Non-Euclidean, axiomatic geometry, and formal proofs.
+Optionally, the course may cover on analytic geometry of conic sections.
+Projective Geometry (3 credits).

+Prerequisite: Calculus III

-MATH 331 - REAL ANALYSIS.
-Calculus of a single real variable, with emphasis on proofs.
-Axiomatic foundation of real number system.
-Rigorous development of Riemann integration.
-Optionally, Introduction to theory of measure, Fourier analysis.
-Pre-requisites: Calculus III and Linear Algebra I. 3 credits
+MATH 331 REAL ANALYSIS

+This course centers around the calculus of a single real variable, with emphasis on proofs.
+The course also focuses on the axiomatic foundation of real number system, the rigorous development of the Riemann integration.
+Optionally, the course may cover the Introduction to theory of Measure and the Fourier analysis (3 credits).

+Prerequisites: Calculus III and Linear Algebra I

-MATH 341 - ABSTRACT ALGEBRA I. The first part of a two semester sequence.
-An introduction to algebraic structures with an emphasis on groups, normal subgroups, cosets, Lagrange's Theorem, and the fundamental homomorphism theorems.
-Pre-requisites: Linear Algebra I. 3 credits
+MATH 341 ABSTRACT ALGEBRA I

+This course is the first part of a two-semester sequence.
+It is an introduction to algebraic structures with an emphasis on groups, normal subgroups, co-sets, Lagrange's Theorem, and the fundamental homomorphism theorems (3 credits).

+Prerequisite: Linear Algebra I

-MATH 342 - ABSTRACT ALGEBRA II.
-Elective.
-The second part of a two semester sequence.
-Further study of algebraic structures, such as rings, integral domains, fields.
-The homomorphism theorem and its applications.
-Pre-requisites: Abstract Algebra I.
+MATH 342 ABSTRACT ALGEBRA II - Elective

+This course is the second part of a two-semester sequence.
+It furthers the study of algebraic structures, such as rings, integral domains, fields, and includes the homomorphism theorem and its applications (3 credits).

+Prerequisite: Abstract Algebra I

-MATH 431 - VECTOR CALCULUS.
-Elective.
-Calculus for vector functions.
-Line and surface integrals.
-Theorems of Gauss, Green, and Stokes.
-Applications in electrostatics, electrodynamics, fluid dynamics.
-Prerequisite: Calculus III.
-3 credits
+MATH 431 VECTOR CALCULUS - Elective

+This course focuses on calculus for vector functions, line and surface integrals, the theorems of Gauss, Green, and Stokes, and applications in electrostatics, electrodynamics, fluid dynamics (3 credits).

+Prerequisite: Calculus III